metaplex-foundation/js/README.md

 You may obtain an `Nft` object from a `Metadata` object by using [the `load` method](#load) explained above,

 ## Candy Machines
-The Candy Machine module can be accessed via `metaplex.candyMachines()` and provides the following documented methods.
+The Candy Machine module can be accessed via `metaplex.candyMachinesV2()` and provides the following documented methods.

 - [`findMintedNfts(candyMachine, options)`](#findMintedNfts)